metricly/metricly-docs/content/integrations/mongodb/_index.md

 tags: ["#mongoDB", "#integrations" ]
 author: Lawrence Lane
 ---
  MongoDB is a document-oriented NoSQL database.
-Metricly can be used to monitor your MongoDB’s performance.
+CloudWisdom can be used to monitor your MongoDB’s performance.

 ## Prerequisites